-Global Engagement Seminar Fellows are selected by the Director in consultation with the Steering Committee and Advisory Council.
-The Fellows are expected to work collaboratively with the Coordinator and teaching faculty/researchers, in order to facilitate the problem-based projects that students will be working on through the term.
+Global Engagement Seminar's Jarislowsky Fellows are selected by the Director in consultation with the Steering Committee and Advisory Council.
+The Fellows work collaboratively with the Coordinator and teaching faculty/researchers in order to facilitate the problem-based projects that students will be working on through the term.

 As facilitators and resident experts, Jarislowsky Fellows play key roles in the success of the Global Engagement Seminars.
 In their exploration of innovative ideas and potential solutions for global problems, Fellows are tasked with sharing their expertise and community-based experiences as advocates, activists and practitioners – in the classroom and the community.
 They are expected to take an active role in facilitating the Global Engagement seminars in direct collaboration with the faculty; to participate in the Annual Global Engagement Summit, normally held at the end of the teaching term, where the students will be presenting their projects; and to facilitate as well as promote wider discussions on the global issues under examination.
 While local residency is not required, we do expect fellows to immerse themselves in and to be available to engage with the greater University community during their appointment.

 Edward Burtynsky is regarded as one of the world's most accomplished contemporary photographers.
 His remarkable photographic depictions of global industrial landscapes are included in the collections of over sixty major museums around the world, including the National Gallery of Canada, the Museum of Modern Art and the Guggenheim Museum in New York, the Reina Sofia Museum in Madrid, the Tate Modern in London, and the Los Angeles County Museum of Art in California.
 His imagery explores the collective impact we as a species are having on the surface of the planet; an inspection of the human systems we've imposed onto natural landscapes.